 4 hours of lectures, 2 hours exercises per week.
 The exercises are mainly based on independent work from the students.

 2 compulsory assignments need to be passed within given deadlines to be allowed to take the final exam.
-The student is able to use latex when presenting results and projects in written form.
+In MEK4570 there is a requirement for writing the mandatory exercises in LaTeX and a 15 minutes oral presentation towards related to the mandatory exercise.
 Final mark based on written examination (4 hours) at the end of the semester.

 Language of examination